jonathonmarsh/jonathonmarsh.github.io/pages/islands/Hebrides.md

 **Day 8 Balallan, Lewis to Stornoway, Lewis 32.4km**
 <img src="{{ site.urlimg }}HebridesDay8.png">
 A good day of running today, 20 miles rather than the advertised 17, quite a lot of it on single track road, the rest of it on a decent raised turf path through the Lewis peat land.
 Interesting environment, lots of birds - saw ravens, grouse and a golden plover.
-Panoramic views over the hills and an unexpected short detour to a stone circle not mentioned in my guidebook
+Panoramic views over the hills and an unexpected short detour to a stone circle.

 The endpoint of the trail is a little underwhelming, a marker next to the wheelie bins in a café car park.
-Fifteen minutes after finishing, the heavens opened and we now have 40mph winds.
+Fifteen minutes after finishing, the heavens opened and the windspeed went up to around 40mph, so I was very glad of the chance to have a coffee and sandwich.

 Pictures from Lewis are **<a href="{{ site.url }}{{ site.baseurl }}/islands/lewis">here. ›</a>**